MethodsAndPractices/vsteam/.docs/Set-VSTeamSetting.md

 ```

 ### -RawOutput
-If specied, returns the object sent back from the server in response to the set request.
+If specified, returns the object sent back from the server in response to the set request.
 If not specified, settings are returned as a series of name/value pairs.

 ```yaml
 Type: SwitchParameter